josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈺_Governance_And_Prevent/🏛️_who_regulates_nudging_the_governance_vacuum.md

 ---

 ## 🏮 Footer
-*Who Regulates Nudging?
+*🏛️ Who Regulates Nudging?
 (The Governance Vacuum)* is a living node of the Polaris Protocol.
 It exposes the absence of meaningful oversight over behavioural influence systems — and how this vacuum enables harm, misinterpretation, and coercive drift inside modern institutions.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-23_
+_Last updated: 2025-12-08_